Xenovortex/infrastructure/geocoder/README.md

 ES also uses mmapped files, and so you need to edit the /etc/sysctl.conf file to add the following line

 	vm.max_map_count = 262144

-ES uses a lot of heap storage for handling indexes and searching, and by default it comes set to 1GB which is massively too low.
-This is increased using an environment variable on the system which ES calls when the service starts.
-As a rule of thumb, you need to assign no more than half of the available RAM to ES.
-To create the setting, edit the /etc/environment file and add the following line

-	ES_HEAP_SIZE=16g

 A final system setting that needs to be updated is to stop the system performing memory swapping as this massively slows down performance.
 This is doen permanently by adding the following line to the /etc/systctl.conf file